 ME125 and ME131 pertain to Total Medical Expense (TME) reporting, and are required of those submitters that are currently responsible to report TME Data to CHIA.
 Please review each of these elements to understand the requirements and conditions applied.
 Non-TME reporters may report information in these elements, but must follow the submission guidelines for content and quality.

-To determine whether your organization is a TME / RP reporter and required to submit the additional data element, please review the list of TME Filing OrgIDs on the CHIA website: http://www.chiamass.gov/list-of-payers-required-to-report-data.
+To determine whether your organization is a TME / RP reporter and required to submit the additional data element, please review the list of TME Filing OrgIDs on the CHIA website or contact your CHIA liaison.

 Guidance Regarding Reporting Risk Adjustment Covered Plans (RACPs) for State-Subsidized Coverage beginning with 2013 Benefit Plans